 Chemical hair straightening except in rare cases will damage the hair.
 It also can not be reversed so that you can instantly recover your natural curls or waves.
 You will have to wait for your hair to grow out at the roots to return to your natural textures.

-Also, you may need to have the chemical straightened hair cut off if you decide not to have the roots retouched with chemical straightening solution.posted about 4 years ago
+Also, you may need to have the chemical straightened hair cut off if you decide not to have the roots retouched with chemical straightening solution.posted over 4 years ago

 Seconding the brazilian blowouts!
-Much better for your hair than chemical straightening, and also cheaper to maintain.posted about 4 years ago
+Much better for your hair than chemical straightening, and also cheaper to maintain.posted over 4 years ago

 i have a relaxer in my hair, i’ve had for 2 or 3 years now. its true-the chemicals used can burned your scalp, but not if done by an experienced smart stylist (the way that it burns your scalp is if its left in your hair for too long, and if there’s not enough grease on your scalp before hand to protect it from the relaxer).
 Some people think im crazy-and many of you might think so too-but if you had the hair situation i used to (my hair was EXTREMELY thick, constantly nappy, and hard to handle. there were few styles i could do with it, unless i wanted to spend 30 mins to an hour straightening it. im pretty tender headed and just combing through it hurt so much. and every time it got even the slightest bit wet-it would poof up like a poodle’s fur!), so finally, being that i was fed up with all this-i decided to get the relaxer.
 Im all for natural hair-i think it beautiful.
 But for me getting the relaxer was simply for convenience and to make my life easier-and to give me more styling options! and it has done all of those things. i get it relaxed about every 6 months (with the same stylist-who i trust and always does a good job). and no-my hair is not like straw! its now finally smooth and soft; the way i always wanted it to be. and my hair is still just as healthy as the next girls. here are a few Do’s and Don’ts for getting your hair chemically straightened: